Theatre (THEA)

 THEA 3012.
 New Play Dramaturgy.
 (3 Credits)

 Responding to new work is its own art.
 How do you help and support a playwright as they continue to explore a new work actively in process?
-This course will establish vocabulary and skillset to approach new play development with rigor and curiosity, all to help open every possibility of a writer's storytelling and craft.
-By studying theatrical antecedents—from Aristotle to non-Western folklore—a dramaturg will have robust reference points to meet a writer where they're uniquely at in the germination of their vision.
+This course will establish the vocabulary and skillset necessary to approach new play development with rigor and curiosity, all to help open every possibility of a writer's storytelling and craft.
+By studying theatrical antecedents—from Aristotle to more modern and inclusive perspectives on dramaturgy—a dramaturg will have robust reference points to meet a writer where they're uniquely at in the germination of their vision.
+The course will also introduce students to new work development incubators and institutions in the city and beyond, and feature guests such as literary managers and literary agents who will discuss their relationship to new plays.

 Attributes: ENGL, THDP, THME.